Toddler injured in I-15 crash north of Las Vegas dies

-The girl was taken to Sunrise Hospital and Medical Center via helicopter after the crash on Interstate 15 at mile marker 77, near Moapa, according to Nevada Highway Patrol spokesman Jason Buratczuk.
+The girl was taken to Sunrise Hospital and Medical Center via helicopter after the crash on Interstate 15 near Moapa, according to Nevada Highway Patrol spokesman Jason Buratczuk.

-The children were injured after a van and semitrailer crashed on the highway north of Las Vegas, Buratczuk said.
-The girl’s mother, who was driving the van, and two other children only suffered minor injuries and were not hospitalized.
+The children were injured after a van and semitrailer crashed on the highway northeast of Las Vegas, Buratczuk said.
+The girl’s mother, who was driving the van, and two other children suffered minor injuries and were not hospitalized.
 The semitrailer driver was not injured.

 Contact Max Michor at mmichor@reviewjournal.com.
 Follow @MaxMichor on Twitter.